-In a nutshell, we rescue quality material otherwise heading for landfill, recycle it with our customised, second-hand machinery, then process it in innovative ways, and presto!—premium performance eco products.
+In a nutshell, we rescue quality material otherwise heading for landfill, recycle it with our customised, second-hand machinery, then process it in innovative ways resulting in superior performance environmentally friendly products.

 How we make it